Jwakers/articuria/README.md

 - [x] Fix clerk sign up
 - [ ] Refactor server files in to a server folder (e.g. server/db/schema)
 - [ ] Isolate the video render between recording video stream and playback.
 After recording "No video recording" message is briefly shown
-- [ ] The color indicator should only show during recording.
-It should also reset after recording.

 ## 1. Project Setup